muskaan-gupta/Sales-Report/README.md

 ---

+## Approach / What You Did

+I started by collecting and preparing the dataset, which required cleaning and shaping the data.
+Then, I designed the data model in Power BI and created custom DAX measures — for example, calculating churn rate, revenue growth %, and customer retention.
+To enhance interactivity, I added filters, slicers, and drill-down options, so users could analyze sales by region, time, and product category.
+I also explored how SQL queries could be used for preprocessing data and how Python (Pandas & Seaborn) can complement Power BI by doing deeper exploratory analysis before visualization.

+---

+## Key Learnings

+Through this project, I learned how to:

+Structure and model data efficiently in Power BI.

+Use DAX functions for dynamic calculations.

+Apply SQL and Python alongside Power BI for a complete analytics workflow.

+Design dashboards that are not only visually appealing but also easy for non-technical users to understand.

+---

 ## 🔑 Features
 - **Revenue Analysis** – Track total revenue, growth percentage, and revenue by region/product.
 - **Customer Insights** – Identify churned customers and analyze customer acquisition trends.